KyrBabenko/encryption_limits/README.md

-The current project aims to show data input limits for AES-GCM encryption.
+The current project aims to show data input limits for AES-GCM encryption on Android < 10 (API 29).

 For testing so you need: